pbutland/open-recipe/README.md

 - A web-based interface for creating and viewing recipes.
 - A RESTful API for fetching recipe data.
 - A TypeScript-generated client library for interacting with the API.

+While there is this commonly used [recipe schema](https://schema.org/Recipe), this lacks the rigid structure required to meet the goals of this project.
+In a lot of important areas the data is too normalised so as to make it very difficult to calculate different servings sizes and do measurement conversions.

 ## Philosophy